zipvilization/Zipvilization/world/time/index.md

 Therefore:

-> **8 cycles → mature Farm**
+> **8 cycles → Mature Farm**

 And because:

 > **1 cycle = 65,536 blocks**

-the Farm establishes the first complete maturation sequence.
+the first complete maturation sequence requires:

-This is the first moment where Zipvilization clearly separates:
+> **524,288 blocks**

+This establishes one of the most important distinctions in Zipvilization:

-**having enough territory**
+**having enough Territory**

-from
+is not the same as

-**having developed territory.**
+**having developed Territory.**

 A Colonist can satisfy the territorial requirement for a Farm.

-But the biological core still has to emerge.
+The biological core still has to emerge.

 → **[Explore Territories](/world/territories/)**
 → **[Discover Zips](/world/zips/)**

 ---

-# Territorial maturity through time
+# Territorial Maturity Through Time

-Farm establishes the foundational biological cycle.

-Larger Territories continue that developmental structure.
+Larger Territories continue the developmental structure established by the Farm.

 They do not become mature merely because a Colonist possesses enough SOLUM to support their territorial scale.